OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/gui.md

 When using EGLFS, the `DISPLAY` variable from the `.env` [composition environment file](../composition.md#environment-files) must be removed or commented as if present the X or Wayland display servers will be tried first and result in an `ovos_gui` container in error.

-!!! question "Hardware accelerated on Raspberry Pi 4 and 5 only"
+!!! question "Hardware accelerated on Raspberry Pi 4 and 5"

     Raspberry Pi 4 and 5 will leverage the GPU hardware acceleration which will provide a smoother experience.

-    **If not running on a Raspberry Pi 4 or 5 then the CPU might be used to render the GUI which will result in a high CPU consumption and a poor exprience.**
+    **If not running on a Raspberry Pi 4 or 5 then the CPU might be used to render the GUI which will result in a high CPU consumption and a poor user exprience.**

 ## Configuration